niikura/test/startup/pic/example/README.md

-Variable star at M31
+Binary star at M31
 ====

-This page presents one example of flare star at M31 region.
+This page gives one example of binary system at M31 region.

-## Description
+## Description of the image

-postage-stamped images around the candidate:
+This image show the postage-stamped images around the candidate:

 - reference image